cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

         actual = Calculator.add(value1, value2)
         self.assertEqual(expected_output, actual)
 ```
-16. Clearing data between test runs
+13. Clearing data between test runs

 This item is crucial to keep the isolation between tests.
 This behavior ensures that each test runs with a clean state.

 So that, we could produce a good test result without causing flaky test or false negative alert.

-There are some framework that already support us with flushing data after testing, for example, it is `django.test.TestCase`.
+There are some framework that already support us with flushing data after each test.
+For example, it is `django.test.TestCase` in Django.

-17. Avoid in-memory databases

-People usually use in-memory databases for testing repository layer because it is faster.

-But we should avoid using in-memory database because they do not have consistent functionality compared to regular databases.

-If the webframework or tool you are using doesn't support seamlessly using different database for unit test, the effort for setup in-memory database could be huge and later when your queries or schemas become more complex.
-The in-memory database could be break.

-18. Set response to the status assertion
+14. Set response to the status assertion

-19. Avoid using big json file as input
+15. Avoid using big json file as an input for a test

 ## Reference

 ## Apendix